CypherCrow/Tecquetta/README.md

 - Images of forms to be displayed on the form cards
 - Authorization Code Grant feature to be officially implemented
 - Add a category/room of forms when necessary
+- Have a redirect page after signing ceremony is done

 ## Installation